 - Glass containers: This method fared surprisingly well.
 I added chickpeas to a small container with a tight fitting lid, leaving plenty of headroom in the jar.
 They tasted great for the entire first day, and lost only part of their crispiness overnight.
 No stale flavors.

 - Room temp, out in the open: Clearly the winner.
-I placed the chickpeas in a bowl and laid a paper towel across the opening.
+I placed the chickpeas in a bowl and laid a paper towel across the opening (just to keep random particles and crawly critters away).
 If you use shelf-stable ingredients (i.e., don’t smear them butter or something), they should last a couple of days with no problem.

 My completely unscientific conclusion is that air circulating around the chickpeas keeps the wet nature of the oil-paste in check.
 I didn’t make enough chickpeas to test filling a glass jar completely to the rim and sealing it tight.
 I would expect that they would come out similar to the plastic bag.

 Stop buying those expensive bags at the store: make crispy, perfectly spiced oven-roasted chickpeas at home, plus tips to store oven-roasted chickpeas so they'll stay crispy as long as possible.
 (One serving is 1/2 cup)

 - 1 scant teaspoon olive or coconut oil

 - 1/4 teaspoon smoked paprika

 - 1/8 teaspoon fine sea salt